Picaridin.info mosquito control

 Like to spend summer evenings outdoors?
 There are several types of devices you can use in your yard which claim to repel or kill mosquitos.
 Some of these are very effective in protecting you and your family from those nasty mosquito bites!

-These devices use propane, electricity or both to generate heat and carbon dioxide - the same elements which attract mosquitos to humans.
+These devices generate heat and carbon dioxide - the same elements which attract mosquitos to humans.
 Most also attract mosquitoes with Octenol or Lurex - scents which are odorless to humans but irresistable to the insects.
 Mosquitos are drawn into the traps and killed.
 Insect traps which use propane should never be used in an enclosed space.
 They can be very effective at protecting large areas of up to an acre or more.

 The first generation of these machines were large and unsightly, newer mosquito traps are much nicer looking and technology that was problematic (notably the ignition systems) has been greatly improved.
 Smaller, modestly-priced units using some of the same technologies are available for small yards and patios.